Last updated: June 2022

 Learn more about the first shared GM food safety assessment.

 Some of the benefits include reduced duplication, time and resource savings for both agencies, and reduced costs for applicants.

 Shared safety assessments may also improve the overall alignment and efficiency of the approval process for both Canada and Australia/New Zealand.

 Will the FSANZ application process change under safety assessment sharing?

-- applicants will be required to submit an application that meets the requirements set out in the
+- Applicants will be required to submit an application that meets the requirements set out in the Application Handbook.

 - FSANZ will make its own independent decisions about whether to approve a GM food, and whether any risk management measures are required.

-Are Health Canada's safety assessment processes the same?
+Is Health Canada's safety assessment approach the same?

-Will I be able to comment on the joint food safety assessment?
+Will I be able to comment on joint food safety assessment?

 Joint food safety assessments will be included in the Call for Submissions as part of our assessment process, just like a FSANZ safety assessment.